 Banh xeo is a popular street food that is sold all over Vietnam.
 These thin and crispy savoury crepes are served with lettuce, herbs and nuoc mam dipping sauce.
 A great recipe to wow your friends for lunch or dinner.

-Make the nuoc mam dipping sauce first and then place it in the fridge.
-Please follow this link for the nuoc mam cham recipe.
+Make the Vietnamese dipping sauce first and then place it in the fridge.
+Please follow this link for the Vietnamese dipping sauce recipe.

 Combine all the batter ingredients in a large bowl and whisk thoroughly.
 Cover with cling wrap and set aside until ready for frying.